Quick overview

 What are the advantages and disadvantages of a condominium?

-Experts on the real estate market claim that cooperative flats are sold at a price that is up to units or even tens of percent lower than privately owned flats, so it is possible to get one cheaper.
-In fact, the transfer of a cooperative flat is easier than a classic transfer of a privately owned flat.
+In fact,the transfer of a cooperative flat is easier than a classic transfer of a privately owned flat.
 It happens between the buyer, the seller and the housing association.
 There is therefore no need for any registration in the Land Registry.
 It is not recorded anywhere, only in the cooperative’s database.
-However, make sure that the share and the flat with it actually passes into the ownership of the buyer.

 On the other hand, the members of the cooperative have akind of hybrid status between the owner of the flat and a classic tenant.
-Compared to the owner, they have slightly fewer rights, but compared to a regular tenant, they have more.
+Compared to the owner, they have slightly fewer rights, but more rights compared to a regular tenant.
 It can also be complicated to acquire co-operative housing in co-ownership.
 It cannot be said that one type of ownership is universally preferable.
-It is therefore not a bad idea to consult a solicitor before buying.

-While under the legislation in force until the end of 2013, it was not possible for a co-operative share to be co-owned by more than one person, with the exception of spouses, the new Corporations Act allows co-ownership.
-In practice, this means that two or more persons can acquire, by virtue of a purchase agreement, or inherit or receive a gift, a cooperative share in joint ownership.
-All co-owners of such a share, and thus indirectly of the apartment, then become joint members in the housing cooperative.
-However, to make it less simple, the law gives individual housing associations the option to prohibit co-ownership of cooperative flats in their statutes.
+While under the legislation in force until the end of 2013 it was not possible for a cooperative share to be co-owned by more than one person, except for spouses, the new Corporations Act allows co-ownership.
+In practice, this means that two or more persons can acquire a cooperative share in joint ownership on the basis of a purchase agreement, or inherit or receive it as a gift.

 While it may have appeared that co-operative ownership was on the wane, it may instead be making a comeback.
-From the West comes the fashion for so-called co-housing, a situation where a group of friends or acquaintances repair an old house together and divide it into flats, while also sharing rooms or perhaps a swimming pool.
+From the West comes the fashion for so-called co-housing, a situation where a group of friends or acquaintances renovate an old house together and divide it into flats, while also sharing rooms or perhaps a swimming pool.
 Co-operative ownership can be used for just this purpose.

 Are you solving a similar problem?